 - Nutritional information is provided for guidance only and is not a strict analysis as ingredients vary.

-- Soda bread will keep fresh for 2-3 days, but older soda bread 3-4 days old can still be enjoyed toasted or refreshed in the oven.
+- Soda bread is at its best 1-2 days after baking but it will keep fresh for 2-3 days, but older soda bread 3-4 days old can still be enjoyed toasted or refreshed in the oven.

-- Store soda bread wrapped in kitchen parchment or kitchen foil, within a bread bag, and place in a bread bin or similar.
+- Store soda bread wrapped in baking paper or kitchen foil, or within a bread bag, and place in a bread bin or similar.

 - Alternatively go the traditional route and wrap in a clean tea towel and keep in a bread bin or somewhere cool and dry.

-- Freeze soda bread, well wrapped, for 3-4 months.
-Add small piece of kitchen paper between individual slices for easy removal of a few slices at a time.
+- Freeze soda bread, well wrapped, for 2-3 months.
+Add a small piece of baking paper between individual slices for easy removal of a few slices at a time.

-- Soda bread is best enjoyed soon after baking, but older slices are amazing toasted or reheat in a warm oven for a few minutes to refresh.
+- Soda bread is best enjoyed soon after baking, but older slices are amazing toasted or reheated in a warm oven for a few minutes to refresh.

-- Toasted soda bread with baked beans served over and a little nutritional yeast flakes or grated vegan cheese, makes for a hearty lunch or lighter dinner.
+- Toasted and buttered soda bread with baked beans scooped over and a little nutritional yeast flakes or grated vegan cheese, makes for a delicious hearty lunch or lighter dinner.

-- Enjoy a wedge of soda bread with your favourite soup or stew, or as an accompaniment to a salad bowl.
+- Enjoy a wedge of soda bread with your favourite soup or stew, or as an accompaniment to a salad.

-- Soda bread can be either sliced into portions or go rustic and pull apart wedges!
+- Soda bread can be either sliced into portions or go rustic and pull apart the scored wedges.

 Nutrition